 The problems are those of access and motivation.
 Remote teaching usually relies on the person being taught having some level of self-motivation, or, at least, someone nearby who will give the necessary pushes.
 It also relies on having access to the necessary kit and internet connection.

 Neither of those can be guaranteed for many children.
-So, for now, I run the risk of deepening social divisions if online learning becomes a significant component of my children’s education.
+So, for now, we run the risk of deepening social divisions if online learning becomes a significant component of our children’s education.

 However, one of the exciting developments over the past ten years has been the rise of Minecraft™ and other simulated environments.
 Just like Lego™, these environments allow free rein with creativity, but also allow very sophisticated concepts (even nuclear reactors!) to be taught and experienced.
 It’ll be interesting to see how and if these become used by the mainstream teachers and not just the techie enthusiasts.

 At risk of generalising wildly, Further Education is about gaining skills that will help to find a job.

 Assuming that the motivation and access is sorted (again not guaranteed), then this is an area where online learning is already making a huge difference in our current society.
 Think of almost any skill and you will find someone (often an expert) teaching it via videos on Youtube or similar.

 What that doesn’t provide is the practice, coaching and feedback that you get with a good teacher.

 There is a lot of experimentation happening at the moment around just this sort of activity.
 Some places are looking at augmented reality to provide on-the-job support and virtual reality simulations to provide safe places to make mistakes with immediate feedback.
 Some are using video assessments so a remote tutor can see a student demonstrating a particular skill.
 And many are using video meeting tools for ongoing coaching conversations.